 The Alliance for Children's Rights (the Alliance) protects the rights of impoverished, abused, and neglected children and youth.
 By providing free legal services and advocacy, the Alliance ensures that children have safe, stable homes, healthcare and the education they need to thrive.
-For many of our clients, the Alliance is the only connection to a safer, brighter future.
+For many of its clients, the Alliance is the only connection to a safer, brighter future.
 More than a quarter of all children in Los Angeles County live in poverty, and there are more children in foster care here than anywhere else in the country.
-During the last fiscal year, the Alliance handled over 5,400 cases for children and young adults who needed our services.
-Since its founding in 1992, the Alliance has improved the lives of more than 165,000 clients, providing them with permanency through adoption and legal guardianship, access to healthcare and critical supports, and championing their education needs and rights.
+During the last fiscal year, the Alliance handled over 5,800 cases for children and young adults who needed its services.
+Since its founding in 1992, the Alliance has improved the lives of more than 172,000 clients, providing them with permanency through adoption and legal guardianship, access to healthcare and critical supports, and championing their education needs and rights.

-The Alliance's dedicated staff includes lawyers, social workers, trainers, and advocates, supplemented by pro bono attorneys and other volunteers who donate their time and talents to help these vulnerable children.
+The Alliance's dedicated staff includes lawyers, social workers, trainers, and advocates, supplemented by pro bono attorneys and other volunteers who donate their time and talents to help vulnerable children.
 Volunteers are essential in carrying out the Alliance's mission.
-The Alliance depends on the generosity of these volunteers to provide free legal assistance to children in need of guardianships, adoption, health care, special education, public benefits, and other critical services.
-As the number of children that the Alliance helps grows, so have efforts to expand recruiting, training and supervising more volunteer law firms, attorneys, summer associates, paralegals, interns, and other volunteers.
-The Alliance has trained over 8,000 court staff, agency personnel, school officials, caregivers and youth, and other community partners to help them better provide for young people in foster care.
-Currently, the Alliance has relationships with over 900 attorneys, legal interns, and paralegals.
-For the years ended on March 31, 2023 and 2022, there were, respectively, 30,464 and 28,863 hours of pro bono legal services provided.
+The Alliance depends on the generosity of volunteers to provide free legal assistance to children in need of guardianships, adoption, health care, special education, public benefits, and other critical services.
+As the number of children that the Alliance helps grows, so have efforts to expand recruiting, training, and supervising more volunteer law firms, attorneys, summer associates, paralegals, interns, and other volunteers.
+The Alliance has trained nearly 6,000 court staff, agency personnel, school officials, caregivers and youth, and other community partners to help them better provide for young people in foster care and guardianships.
+Currently, the Alliance has relationships with nearly 900 attorneys, legal interns, and paralegals.
+For the years ended on March 31, 2024 and 2023, there were 30,464 and 28,863 hours of pro bono legal services provided, respectively.

-The Alliance receives significant support from its Board of Directors in the form of contributions and volunteer activities.
-During the years ended March 31, 2023 and 2022, members of the board of directors contributed approximately \$339,000 and \$358,000, respectively, in support of the Alliance's operations and program activity.
+The Alliance receives significant support from its board of directors in the form of contributions and volunteer activities.
+During the years ended March 31, 2024 and 2023, members of the board of directors contributed approximately \$352,000 and \$358,000, respectively, in support of the Alliance's operations and program activity.